khakhalin/notes/00_to_read_math.md

 Single Headed Attention RNN: Stop Thinking With Your Head https://arxiv.org/abs/1911.11423
 Looks somewhat advanced (from the technical, not math pov), but if I get it right, they tried to diversify the field by deliberately sticking to a non-mainstream approach (something that is NOT transformers), and got good performance.
+Also is apparently considered well-written.

-## Quasi-Symbolic
+## Symbolic

 Yoshua Bengio’s short reading list
 * BabyAI: First Steps Towards Grounded Language Learning With a Human In the Loop, Chevalier-Boisvert et al.,